 Optical microscope Zeiss Axio Imager A2 (ZEISS-A2)

 Microscope Zeiss Axio Imager A2 for control of lithography processes in reflected-light, bright field and dark field.
-Equipped with PC interface.
+Equipped with a PC interface.

 Etching & Deposition